OpenBankProject/OBP-API/README.md

 * Once you have rebuilt the project without compile errors, you should be able to RunWebApp in obp-api/src/test/scala

+* If you have trouble (re)building, try using the IntelliJ IDEA terminal: mvn clean test-compile

 * Run RunWebApp by right clicking on it or selecting Run.
 The built in jetty server should start on localhost:8080

 * Browse to localhost:8080 but don't try anything else there yet.